-- Power fail causing dryer’s element to blow off
+- Power fails to cause the dryer’s element to blow off.

 - Being clogged by scam or scale from clothes moisture.

-- Ensure you consult electrical specialist for such checkup lest you destroy the dryer.
+- Ensure you consult an electrical specialist for such a check-up lest you destroy the dryer.

-5. Mechanical failure – Signs that shows mechanical failure of a dryer include:
+5. Mechanical failure – Signs that shows the mechanical failure of a dryer includes:

-- Abnormal sound from dryer when in operation or when stopping.
+- Abnormal sound from the dryer when in operation or when stopping.

 - Incomplete air circulation from the blower.